 - Have a back up plan.
 There is nothing wrong with having one.
 Don’t focus on it, but know it’s there.
 Continue to have faith that your vaginal birth will be wonderful and successful.

 - If you get nothing else from this post, remember this: even if you have a c-section, WAIT.
 Wait for baby to start labor.
 I say this for two reasons.
 First, you will know for sure that your baby is ready to be earthside.
 Second, is that you have given your baby every chance to turn head down.
 In hindsight, my first baby was born at least 3 weeks early as all my other babies have been born between 42-44 weeks!

-A baby that is breech is not an automatic dangerous situation.
-Breech babies do have different risk factors and those should be discussed with your care provider, so you can make an informed decision on what is best for your baby and birth, with their support.
+A baby that is breech is not an automatic dangerous situation or cesarean.
+Breech babies have different risk factors and those should be discussed with your care provider, so you can make an informed decision on what is best for your baby and birth, with their support.